Auditing (Scientology): Description

+Preclear

+The "preclear" or "PC" is the person who is being audited—the client, formerly called the "patient".
+At most levels of auditing, there are two people present: the auditor is the one asking questions, and the preclear is the one answering them.
+In some of the upper levels, a person audits oneself, being both auditor and preclear at the same time.
+The term was created back when the ultimate goal of auditing was to create a person who had been cleared, ergo the person being audited was pre-Clear.
+However, even after Hubbard created the upper levels, the term preclear was still used even if the person had surpassed the state of Clear.
+The term has continued to represent the role in auditing rather than the level the person has attained.

+During an auditing session, the auditor writes down the questions and the preclear's answers, and the papers are stored in the client's PC folder (preclear folder).

 E-meter

 Most auditing sessions employ a device called the Hubbard Electropsychometer or E-Meter.
-The E-Meter is not a custom electrodermal activity measurement device, instead it measures the resistance of the body (flesh, bones, liquids and all; skin resistance is only a small part of the total resistance being measured) from one hand through the breast to the other hand.
-It measures changes in the electrical resistance of the "preclear" by passing a small electric current (typically in the range from 50 µA to 120 µA) through the preclear's body by means of a pair of tin-plated tubes originally much like empty soup cans, attached to the meter by wires and held by the preclear during auditing.
-These changes in electrical resistance are allegedly a reliable and precise indication of changes in the "reactive mind" of the preclear.
+It consists of two tin cans connected to a galvanometer.
+It gives a crude measure of skin resistance.

-According to L. Ron Hubbard the development of the E-Meter enabled auditing techniques and made it more precise.
+According to L. Ron Hubbard, the development of the E-Meter enabled auditing techniques and made it more precise.
 Later, the E-Meter was used to identify which processes should (and could) be run and equally crucially, to determine when to stop running a particular action.
 As a repair tool, the E-Meter reacts to a list of possible difficulties and relevant phrases, called out by the auditor, helping to guide the auditor to the difficulty.
 Hubbard clarified how the E-Meter should be used in conjunction with auditing:

 Hubbard claimed that the device also has such sensitivity that it can measure whether or not fruits can experience pain, claiming in 1968 that tomatoes "scream when sliced".

 Scientology teaches that individuals are immortal souls or spirits (called thetans by Scientology) and are not limited to a single lifetime.
-Scientologists state that the E-Meter aids the auditor in locating subliminal memories ("engrams", "incidents", and "implants") of past events in a thetan's current life and in previous ones.
+Scientology doctrine states that the E-Meter aids the auditor in locating subliminal memories ("engrams", "incidents", and "implants") of past events in a thetan's current life and in previous ones.
 In such Scientology publications as Have You Lived Before This Life, Hubbard wrote about past life experiences dating back billions and even trillions of years.

 When various foundations of Dianetics were formed in the 1950s, auditing sessions were a hybrid of confession, counseling and psychotherapy.
 According to Passas and Castillo, the E-Meter was used to "disclose truth to the individual who is being processed and thus free him spiritually".